BeeBeeBethC/PP5-Cherry-Leaves/README.md

 To save time in this process, the IT team suggested an Machine Learning system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.

 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
-The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops and a Non Disclosure Agreement (NDA) in place.
+The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

 - 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.

 - 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+---

 ## Hypothesis